MattyKatos/VXDiscord/README.md

 # VXDiscord Bot

-A Discord bot that automatically converts Twitter/X links to vxtwitter.com or fxtwitter.com links for better embedding in Discord.
+A Discord bot that automatically replaces supported social links with the currently active redirect domains for better embeds in Discord.

 ## Features
-- Automatically detects and fixes Twitter/X links in any channel it can see
+- Automatically detects and fixes Twitter/X and Instagram links in any channel it can see
-- Configurable fix domain (vxtwitter.com or fxtwitter.com)
+- Configurable fix domains (vxtwitter.com, fxtwitter.com, or alternative Instagram domains)
 - Replies with "Fixed that for you" and the corrected message
 - Slash commands for user control:
-  - `/ftfy` - Shows current status with a rich embed and interactive toggle button
+  - `/ftfy` - Shows plugin and user status with a rich embed and **interactive toggle button** to opt-in/out
-  - `/ftfy start` - Opts in to automatic link fixing
-  - `/ftfy stop` - Opts out of automatic link fixing
-  - `/ftfm link` - Allows users to fix a specific Twitter/X link manually
+  - `/ftfm link` - Allows users to fix a specific Twitter/X or Instagram link manually
 - User opt-out system with SQLite database
-- Interactive toggle button for users to easily switch their FTFY status on/off
 - Auto-update feature that checks for GitHub updates once per hour
+- Config Version checker sets bot status to "UPDATE CONFIG" if config.json is out of date

 ## Simple Setup
 Invite the FTFY bot to your server using this link: